 What else was required to make money on this trade?
 Patience.
 How many new traders probably took profits once they were making money?
 John and HG know how these plays act, and that allowed them to hold on until they tripled their options.
 Do you need more patience in your life?
 Listen to HG in the mornings.
 He is our Zen master and master of patience.
 I promise, it will wear off on you!

 There will always be speculation about how long this rally will last – but does it matter?
 We can focus on the setups that we know work in the current market conditions, and use those to make money.
 Of course, nothing works 100% of the time, but mastering trades within the right environment will give you your best shot.
 And right now, that means utilizing and mastering the short squeeze.
 RH, PLCE and VEEV have all been excellent to us lately.

 By learning how our traders identify and play these setups, you can learn how to play them yourself.
-Come join us in our trading room (if you haven’t already),and be on the lookout for the next short squeeze setup with us so you can learn the nuances of the trade – they aren’t all created equal!
+Come join us in our options trading room (if you haven’t already), and be on the lookout for the next short squeeze setup with us so you can learn the nuances of the trade – they aren’t all created equal!
 If you missed these plays, don’t worry – the key is learning how to identify this pattern the next time it comes around, so you can take apart in the action.

 Q: What does a high short interest mean?

 A: High short interest means that there is an unusually high number of traders shorting the stock – and when it becomes evident that they are wrong due to rising price, they start to panic.